EDUC5516 Literacy Across the Curriculum

 - Indicative assessments in this unit are as follows: (1) case study; (2) Planning document with rationale; and (3) test.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the an assignment, a unit of work with a rationale, and test components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case study, Planning document with rationale, and test components.

 Supplementary assessment is not available in this unit.

 - EDUC5504 Language and Literacy in Early Childhood